 The Adam & Eve dates back to 1249.
 It is the oldest pub in Norwich and is haunted by the ghost of Lord Sheffield, who fought in Kett’s Rebellion.
 The English nobleman, who led the King’s forces against the rebels, was stabbed during battle on 1 August 1549.
 Other fighters brought him to the Adam & Eve pub where he died.

-At the pub, there have been many reports of hearing footsteps, getting tapped on the shoulder, feeling someone running fingers through their hair, but then no one to be seen.
+At the pub, there have been many reports of hearing footsteps, getting tapped on the shoulder, feeling someone running fingers through their hair, without anyone seen doing the acts.
 Many think it is the ghost of Lord Sheffield.
 If you do visit the Adam & Eve, do not leave any items unattended.
 Car keys, cigarette lighters, and mobile phones have disappeared only to reappear in the spot they had been lost a few days later.

 Maids Head Hotel